LogikSim/LogikSimPython/README.md

 ### Our Vision ###

-Our vision is to build the earth's best software to understand digital circuits; A logic simulator that makes it easy and fun to explore and design digital circuits starting from simple AND gates, up to complex computing systems as we use them today.
+Our vision is to build the world's best software to understand digital circuits; A logic simulator that makes it easy and fun to explore and design digital circuits starting from simple AND gates, up to complex computing systems as we use them today.